DmitrievDmitriyA/obsidian-file-name-length-limit/README.md

-# FileName Length Limit Plugin for Obsidian
+# File Name Length Limit Plugin for Obsidian

 ## Description
 This plugin for Obsidian helps users manage the length of their file names.
 It provides a customizable limit to the length of file names and offers functionalities to notify users when a file exceeds this limit.
 It also includes a feature to generate a report of all files in the vault that exceed the specified length limit.